MaskSDM with Shapley values to improve flexibility, robustness, and explainability in species distribution modeling: Introduction

 A second important requirement for SDMs is \textbf{robustness to missing predictor values}, both during training and inference.
 Geospatial predictors used by SDMs are often inconsistently available across the globe \citep{bucklin2015comparing}.
 These predictors are typically derived from rasters generated by predictive models, such as WorldClim \citep{hijmans2005very} or SoilGrids \citep{hengl2017soilgrids250m}.
 However, the outputs of these models can be highly inconsistent and noisy, particularly in regions that have been sparsely sampled during their development.
 For instance, the precision of WorldClim variables deteriorates in areas with few weather stations and steep climatic gradients, such as regions with high variation in elevation \citep{hijmans2005very}.
 Additionally, some rasters may lack complete coverage of the areas of interest.
-For example, the Shuttle Radar Topography Mission (SRTM) digital elevation (version 4) dataset excludes high-latitude regions \citep{farr2007shuttle}, limiting the direct applicability of SDMs to those areas.
-Similar limitations are common in remote sensing products, where data acquisition can be hindered by factors such as cloud cover \citep{gerber2018predicting}.
-Another challenge arises when there is a mismatch between training and inference conditions.
-Certain predictors may be available for the spatial or temporal scope used during training but unavailable during inference.
-For example, Switzerland is a well-documented region with a high number of available predictors conveniently organized in a datacube \citep{kulling2024sweco25}.
-Predictors like vegetation characteristics can be highly informative for species distributions, making Switzerland an ideal training ground.
-However, transferring a model trained in such a region to areas with less accessible predictors introduces challenges.
-Existing SDMs assume that all input variables are fully available for the areas being modeled, both during training and inference.
+For example, some digital elevation maps exclude high-latitude regions \citep{farr2007shuttle}, limiting the direct applicability of SDMs to those areas.
+Similar limitations affect remote sensing products, where data acquisition can be hindered by factors such as cloud cover \citep{gerber2018predicting}.
+Another challenge arises when predictor availability differs between training and inference.
+For example, a model trained in a region with rich environmental data, such as Switzerland \citep{kulling2024sweco25}, may incorporate locally specific predictors that are unavailable elsewhere \citep{guisan2025spatially}.
+This can hinder the transferability of the model, as most SDMs assume that the same set of predictors is available during both training and prediction.
 While missing values can sometimes be replaced or reconstructed using interpolation between neighboring values \citep{kornelsen2014comparison}, this approach requires additional data close to the location of interest, which is not always available or easy to obtain.